hiroyasukatsuno/Fast-Improvement-Low-Dose-TEMimages/README.md

 This code will generate test.jpg file.

 ### Sample code for training and testing
-Jupyter notebook files are located in the ipynb folder.
+Jupyter notebook files for training and testing are located in the ipynb folder.

 ## Citation